tent/tent.io/content/docs/index.md

 signatures, and apps use [OAuth 2](http://en.wikipedia.org/wiki/OAuth) to access content on behalf of users.

-Client libraries for Ruby, Python, Java, Objective-C, JavaScript, and C++ are coming soon so you can focus on writing your app.

 ### Users

 Tent users are called entities and are defined by a URI.

-**Example:** John Smith's entity might be `johnsmith.me`, implying a [HEAD request](http://en.wikipedia.org/wiki/HEAD_%28HTTP%29#Request_methods) to `https://johnsmith.me/` would respond with a `Tent-Server` header pointing to a Tent API root (e.g. `Tent-Server: https://tent.johnsmith.me`)
+**Example:** John Smith's entity might be `https://johnsmith.me/`, implying a [HEAD request](http://en.wikipedia.org/wiki/HEAD_%28HTTP%29#Request_methods) to `https://johnsmith.me/` would respond with a `Link` header pointing to a Tent profile (e.g. `https://tent.johnsmith.me/profile`)

 ### Profiles

 Every Tent entity has a profile JSON file describing it.
-The profile contains an array of JSON objects each described by an info-type.
-The most basic profile has a single object containing the supported Tent version, the entity name (e.g. johnsmith.me), an array of supported licences, and an array of servers containing canonical API roots.
+The most basic profile has a single object containing the Tent version, the entity name (e.g. johnsmith.me), an array of supported licences, and an array of servers containing canonical API roots.